 This creamy Brussels Sprouts and Bacon Gratin is the ultimate side dish.
 It’s topped with nutty Gruyere cheese and crisp buttery breadcrumbs making it an impressive side dish for any occasion.

 Brussels sprouts may not immediately come to mind when you’re planning special occasion side dishes.
 This is likely due to the reputation they have for being both bland and bitter, if not cooked properly.
 In many parts of the world they’re traditional around the holidays and come in many shapes and forms.
 This recipe is a fabulous way to elevate them and turn them into a decadent side dish that everyone will love.

 - When making delicious to eat brussels sprouts, it begins with the sprouts themselves.
-Look for compact leaves and a bright green color.
-Yellowing or brown spots are signs they aren't fresh.
+When choosing them look for compact leaves and a bright green color.
+Yellowing or brown spots are signs they aren’t fresh.

 - Larger brussels sprouts tend to take on more of a cabbage flavor.
 Smaller, means they’re apt to be less bitter when prepared properly.

 - Trim the ends of the Brussel sprouts removing the woody end and pluck any yellowing leaves before cooking.

 - You can fully assemble this dish and finish in the oven just before serving.
 When doing so, give it ample time on the counter, around 15-20 minutes to warm to room temperature and extend the baking time as needed.
 This would only be suitable when baking in a baking dish, I don’t advise storing or chilling overnight in cast iron unless it’s enamel coated.

 - You can also shred raw brussels sprouts to make a salad and dress with a vinaigrette much like you would a vinegar based slaw.
 In this instance, we’re halving them and cooking them in chicken stock until tender then combining with the remaining ingredients to make the cheesy gratin.